Lightweight, interactive QSAR importance plots

 • The plot is made in self-contained HTML, without requiring a Python environment or any code.
 HTML is a universal standard, so the files can be opened in any browser; we take advantage of a couple of modern wrinkles in the HTML standard, exploited by the wonderful library Bokeh.

-Like other posts of this kind that I’ve written, the workflow to interactively render data will be structured in two parts:
+Like other posts of this kind, the workflow to interactively render data will be structured in two parts:

 • Preprocessing: Given a dataset of chemicals, prepares a dataframe that’s ready to be viewed by a front-end.
 This includes loading (in this case, training for demonstration purposes) a QSAR model.